BryceWG/siyuan-web-fetch/README.md

 ## Notes

-- Currently only Firecrawl is supported as a fetch service.
+- Supported services: Firecrawl and Jina Reader.
 - The created note starts with a `Source: <url>` line, followed by the Markdown content.